Competency Based Instrument Rating

 Self-study

-The biggest advantage of our distance learning IR course is that you can study at your own pace and fit your studies in around your other commitments.
-The home-study programme is structured in weeks and daily tasks, in a way that makes it feasible to complete both modules in about six months, with fifteen study hours a week.
-This does not include the time needed to take the exams.
+The main advantage of our distance learning IR course is that you can determine your own pace and study schedule.
+The home-study program is structured into weeks and daily tasks, making it feasible to complete both modules in approximately six months with around fifteen study hours per week, excluding examinations.

 The average student completes the IR theory course in about four to six months.
 Of course you are in charge of your own study load.
 The completion time depends on how much time you can invest per week.